- American with Disabilities (ADA)

 - Contact Us

-The Office of Access and Equity has been charged with the responsibility of leading the University’s Diversity Procurement Initiative.
+Clemson University embraces diversity in all aspects of its functions including the use of minority and women-owned businesses.
+The Office of Access and Equity has been charged with the responsibility of coordinating efforts under the University’s Diversity Procurement Initiative.
 The following is a statement from the Diversity Procurement Initiative:

-Just as Clemson has established a goal of no less than double-digit minority student enrollment, we also endorse and adopt the State of South Carolina’s goal of ensuring that minority-owned businesses represent a minimum of 10 percent of state agency procurement contracts.
+Clemson University endorses and adopts the State of South Carolina’s goal of ensuring that minority-owned businesses represent a minimum of 10 percent of state agency procurement contracts.
 As Clemson expands its research and academic presence across the state, these developments should reflect a similar level of diversity.

-Access and Equity engages in outreach efforts to women and minority-owned businesses and vendors to announce business opportunities at Clemson for procured services and capital projects on and off-campus, both public and private.
+Clemson University engages in outreach efforts to women and minority-owned businesses and vendors to announce business opportunities at Clemson for procured services, architecture and engineering and capital projects on and off-campus, both public and private.

 The South Carolina Division of Small and Minority Business Contracting and Certification (SMBCC) — The mission of the S.C.
 Division of Small and Minority Business Contracting and Certification is to promote the interest of small and minority-owned businesses as a part of the free enterprise system; thereby, enhancing economic growth and development in South Carolina.
 More information from SMBCC available here.

 Carolinas-Virginia Minority Supplier Diversity Council (CVMSDC) - The mission is to expand business opportunities for Minority Business Enterprises (MBEs) and create mutually beneficial links between Corporate Members and MBEs.
 The ultimate outcome is to add economic value to the supply chain while increasing economic opportunities for the minority business community.
-For more information from CVMSDC availalbe here.
+More information from CVMSDC available here.